- Ph.D. in Mechanical Engineering, Michigan State University, 1994

 - Women in engineering

-Dr. Ermer has been regularly involved in the Christian Engineering Education Conference (CEEC).
+Dr. Ermer is a member of the governing board of the Christian Engineering Society (CES).
 She currently serves as a program evaluator for the Engineering Accreditation Commission of ABET.

 - Course code: